CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/speakers/zoom_settings.md

 ---
 layout: single
 title: Zoom Settings for Speakers
-permalink: /conference/2022/speakers/zoom_settings/
+permalink: /conference/2023/speakers/zoom_settings/
 toc: false
 widget: true
-speakers: true
+speakers: false
-registerforCppIndiaCon: true
+registerforCppIndiaCon: false
 joinCppIndia: true
 cppindiaconsponsors: false
 ---
 ## Installing/Updating Zoom
-* For a smooth presentation and better experience, please ensure that you have installed/updated the latest [Zoom client](https://zoom.us/download){:target="_blank"} **(version 5.11.3 or greater)** on your device
+* For a smooth presentation and better experience, please ensure that you have installed/updated the latest [Zoom client](https://zoom.us/download){:target="_blank"} **(version 5.15.x or greater)** on your device

 ## Zoom Settings
 Please note that options may be labelled slightly differently depending on what operating system you are using.